Tarsiciosh/EssentialFeed/NOTES.md

 - replace the RemoteFeedLoader with a RemoteLoader and a mapper (FeedItemsMapper.map)
 - delete RemoteImageCommentsLoader and RemoteFeedLoader files
 - in SceneDelegate:
-let remoteFeedLoader = RemoteLoader(url: remoteURL, client: httpClient, mapper: FeedItemsMapper.map
+..lazy var remoteFeedLoader = RemoteLoader(url: remoteURL, client: httpClient, mapper: FeedItemsMapper.map
 - remove RemoteImageCommentsLoader typealias and extension (it is not yet used) [move RemoteLoader composition to the Composition Root]
 - (do the same with the FeedImageDataLoader as an excercise)